Don't Get Me Wrong: How to Apply Deep Visual Interpretations to Time Series: Scoring Categories

 \subsection{Inter-Class Sensitivity}

 In multi-class prediction tasks, the classifier must identify relevant features for each class to make a correct prediction.
 Hence, the relevance map $M^c$ should identify different salient features for those different classes~\citep{li2021quantitative}, see Fig.~\ref{fig 1: sensible}.
-If a method is not sensitive to the class, the score may indicate that the saliency is misleading or that the classifier failed to learn the correct features for these classes, and the sensitivity score should raise a red flag.
+If a method is not sensitive to the class, the score may indicate that the classifier failed to learn the correct features for these classes, and the sensitivity score of the saliency should raise a red flag, even though large datasets may contain semantically similar classes.
 Following ~\cite{rebuffi2020saliency}, we assume that the class with the highest predicted probability is salient, and the one with the lowest confidence is uninformative because it is not contained in the sample.
 Taking the least confident class thus avoids (semantically) similar samples to be picked, which may well occur in large enough datasets with overlapping categories.
 Concretely, inter-class sensitivity~\citep{rebuffi2020saliency} measures class-specific sensitivity of the generated relevance map for the most likely ($c_{\text{max}}$) and least likely ($c_{\text{min}}$) class according to the model.
 We compute the mean inter-class sensitivity score as

 We compute similarity of two saliency maps as $\operatorname{sim}(M^{c_{\text{max}}}(x), M^{c_{\text{min}}}(x))$ where $\operatorname{sim}(\cdot, \cdot)$ is a similarity function (e.g., a cosine similarity) that is easy to interpret via its geometric interpretation.
 It is defined as the angle between two non-zero vectors that measures the similarity between their inner product space~\citep{HAN201239_cosine}.
 Similarity of $M$ in binary classification would result in a negative cosine similarity, meaning nearly inverted saliency maps for max- and min-classes.
+We refer to the pseudocode in Algorithm~\ref{pseudocode: inter-class sensitivity} (Appendix~\ref{appendix: pseudocodes}) for clarification.